mwiessenberg/keytrainer/README.md

 This application will confront you with a random key signature and loops a backing track with it.
 After some (configurable) time period, a new key is randomly chosen, playing a different key accordingly.
-The currenly played key is displayed big on screen, and 10 seconds before the new key will be played, the next key will be displayed as an announcement.
+The currently played key is displayed big on screen, and 10 seconds before the new key will be played, the next key will be displayed as an announcement.

 # Prerequisites